andregossip/D0020E-grupp4/README.md

 The project will consist of a P2P simulation engine, and a visualization tool.
 Our solution will hopefully be able to aid in future research within distributed machine learning through allowing researchers to visualize traffic in a P2P network of machine learning nodes.
 Some of the features of the software will be:

--An easy to read GUI containing a time dimension, allowing users to visualize the state of the network at any given time during a simulation.
+- An easy to read GUI containing a time dimension, allowing users to visualize the state of the network at any given time during a simulation.
--Node data generation can be specified by the user utilizing mathematical functions or other defined conditions and events.
+- Node data generation can be specified by the user utilizing mathematical functions or other defined conditions and events.
--High customisability potential for advanced users with a well defined API.
+- High customisability potential for advanced users with a well defined API.

 <h2>1.4.Delimitations </h2>